BoscoBecker/MCPServerCSharp/README.md

 # 🛠️ MCP Server with C# + Firebird

-This project is an MCP (Modular Command Platform) server created in C#, with support for custom tools.
+This project is an MCP ( Model Context Protocol ) server created in C#, with support for custom tools.
 One of the features included is the execution of dynamic queries in a **Firebird** database with filter and record limit.

 ---